Citrus-scented Sumac and warm Middle Eastern spices add bold flavor to these roasted chickpeas!

 Well, the sumac spice comes from the red berries of the sumac bush, which is native to the Middle East.
 These berries are dried and then ground into powder.

 Ground sumac has a tangy lemon-like flavor, but less tart than lemon juice.
-You might not be able to find it at your local grocery store, but you can easily find it online.
-Here is one option:
+You might not be able to find it at your local grocery store, but you can easily find ground sumac online.

 If you’re interested in that intriguing loaf of Turkish flatbread next to the chickpeas, DON’T BE.